tylertitsworth/5th-age-srd/Classes/Cleric.md

 _Limited Use:_ Like resurrection, this spell takes its toll on you.
 The first time you cast it, you can cast it quickly, with a single standard action.

-The second time you cast it, it costs you half your hit points and half your daily powers/spells.
+The second time you cast it, it costs you half your hit points and half your full recovery powers/spells.
 You’re also permanently marked or changed in some way—you might gain some divine feature, be branded with your god’s holy symbol, or maybe you’ll just be left twisted and broken by the powers you just channeled.

 The third time you cast it, you permanently lose access to the domain(s) used to shape the intervention, and you’re left with no spells and only a few hit points.
 Oh, and every enemy of your deity suddenly knows exactly where you are.